DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/04_ImplementWizardStep1Part2.md

 * Notify: The expression shows an information message.
 The operator `&` concatenates strings.
 * LastSubmit: Refers to the stored data.
 Unfortunately it only works for edit only.
-* <...> Controls

-  They represent the form controls that hold our data.
-Note that the way you access the data differs depending on the type.

 # 3. Testing changes